Moon of Alabama Brecht quote

 What AFP did not wanted to translate and publish is this.

-Source: www.tg1.rai.it
+Source: http://www.tg1.rai.it

-Journalist who runs the show asked Berlusconi to explain the role of Italy, because "it was an aggression on one sovereign country in which Italy was involved."Berlusconi has shocked Italian and international community with its answers.
+Berlusconi has shocked Italian and international community with its answers.
 So far, the Internet portals and independent medias were the only who report them.
 This is the first time that something like this can be heard from the mouth of ex PM of one of the most influential country in EU.

-Berlusconi said: "In Libya there were no spring, no revolution, people of that country loved Gaddafi.
+Berlusconi said: “In Libya there were no spring, no revolution, people of that country loved Gaddafi.
 Maybe, there were no freedom in a sense how we see it, but they had bread and shelter and there were free.
 Decision to military intervene was made by French Gov. French displayed an events in Benghazi as revolution so we would have justification for intervention.
 Sarkozy was mad at me when I gone to visit to Gaddafi.
-He saw plenty of banners, 30x15 meters in size, where Gaddafi and I standing together.
-Sarkozy then said to its deputies that Italy and I grabbed a Libyan oil and gas."
+He saw plenty of banners, 30×15 meters in size, where Gaddafi and I standing together.
+Sarkozy then said to its deputies that Italy and I grabbed a Libyan oil and gas.”

 “Sarkozy (Berlucsoni did not call him the President during the show) had issued an order to French Air Force to attack Libya, before common decision had been made in NATO’s HQ.”
 The French bombarded Benghazi on its own.
 Sarkozy had deceived an international community and got permission for aggression, claim Berlusconi.